"EOP was there for me even before I started my education at Chico State and became more like a family to me than a support service."

 First Year Experience

-One of the great services provided to EOP students is the First Year Experience (FYE)—a year-long orientation program designed to assist freshmen with the transition to college life.
+The First Year Experience (FYE) is a year-long orientation program designed to assist freshmen with the transition to college life.
 FYE participants benefit from the Summer Bridge program and are offered the opportunity to live in an on or off-campus residence hall.
-The FYE program is comprised of many different components, including specialized advising services, a course link program, educational workshops, and social programs.
+The program is comprised of specialized advising services, a course link program, educational workshops, and social programs.

-Every EOP freshmen is required to see an EOP paraprofessional advisor at least twice a month throughout their first two semesters.
-The EOP FYE advising staff is composed of full-time advisors and several paraprofessional advisors.
+Advising Services - The EOP FYE advising staff is composed of full-time advisors and several paraprofessional advisors.
 The paraprofessional advisors, or “parapros,” are upper-division students trained to offer advice on academic, personal, and financial issues.
-Parapros monitor their students' academic progress and engage in discussions with their students on topics such as course selection, problems with transitioning from high school to college, and time management skills.
+Every EOP freshmen is required to see parapro at least twice a month throughout their first two semesters.
+Parapros monitor their students' academic progress and engage in discussions on topics such as course selection, problems with transitioning from high school to college, and time management skills.

 EOP workshops, which are presented by EOP advisors and paraprofessional staff.
-These workshops focus on such topics as graduation requirements, budgeting, resume writing, and motivation.
+These workshops focus on such topics as time management, registration, goal setting, getting involved, and self-awareness.

 Study skills workshops, which are sponsored by the Student Learning Center.
-These workshops, led by trained study skills experts, focus on topics such as time management, note-taking, concentration, and test anxiety.
+These workshops, led by trained study skills experts, focus on topics such as budgeting, note-taking, concentration, and test anxiety.

 Supplemental Instruction (SI), which involves weekly tutoring sessions taught by trained leaders.
 Both CMST 132 and MCGS 155 are accompanied by Supplemental Instruction.
 The leaders attend every class meeting throughout the semester in order to offer customized tutoring sessions.

-Throughout FYE, students are informed of social events that take place throughout the academic year including an end-of-year reception.
-EOP students may also be eligible to participate in the EOP Student Association and the Honor Society of EOP both of which sponsors a number of social events throughout the school year.
+Social Programs - Throughout FYE, students are informed of social events that take place throughout the academic year including an end-of-year reception.
+EOP students are eligible to participate in the EOP Student Association which sponsors a number of social events throughout the school year.